 \section{Sample Preparation and characterization}

-The \Mn\ off-stoichiometric Heusler alloy was prepared using an arc-melting technique inside a 4N purity argon atmosphere.
-The purity of the used elements (Mn, Ni, and Sn) is at least 99.9 \%.
-The as-prepared ingot was sealed separately in evacuated quartz ampoules and annealed at 1173 K for 96 h.
-Afterward, the ampoule was quenched in ice water directly from the annealing temperature.
-Room temperature powder X-ray diffraction pattern was recorded using CuK$_{\alpha}$ radiation to confirm the crystallographic parent phase.
-The compositional analysis was carried out in energy dispersive analysis of X-ray attached with a field emission scanning electron microscope.
-All the magnetic measurements were performed in a superconducting quantum interference device (Quantum Design).
+The \Mn\ off-stoichiometric Heusler alloy is prepared using an arc-melting technique inside a 4N purity argon atmosphere.
+The metals (Mn, Ni, and Sn) are more than 99.9 \% pure.
+We seal the as-prepared ingot separately in evacuated quartz ampoules to anneal the samples at 900 $^{\circ}$C for 96 h.
+We immediately cool the ampoule by quenching it into the ice water.
+The crystallographic parent phase of the samples has been confirmed from the room temperature X-ray diffraction (XRD) patterns, recorded using CuK$_{\alpha}$ radiation.
+Finally, we perform the compositional analysis by energy dispersive analysis of X-ray attached with a field emission scanning electron microscope.

-Structural and magnetic properties: Figure \ref{XRD} shows the room temperature XRD pattern for off-stoichiometric \Mn\ Heusler alloy, which confirms the presence of cubic austenite (Hg$_2$CuTi- type) phase at that temperature \cite{Ma_jap12}.
+Structural and magnetic properties: Figure \ref{XRD} shows the room temperature XRD pattern for off-stoichiometric \Mn\ Heusler alloy, which confirms the presence of cubic austenite (Hg$_2$CuTi- type) phase \cite{XRD}.
 One can notice the co-existence of a small amount of tetragonal martensite phase also.
-The zero-field cooled (ZFC) and field cooled cooling (FCC) temperature-dependent magnetization (MT-curves) of the sample are recorded under 100 Oe fields within the temperatures between 5 K and 300 K and plotted in Figure \ref{MT_RT}.
-It shows a magnetic transition around 270 K, the ferro-para transition at Curie temperature (TCA) in the austenite phase.
-At a temperature around 200 K, the magnetization of the sample rapidly decreases on cooling.
-Here, the material transforms from a highly magnetic cubic austenite structure to a weakly magnetic tetragonal martensite structure.
-This transition involves thermal hysteresis and thus can be identified as a first-order magneto-structural transition (FOMST).
-Below this temperature, the magnetization again increases due to the presence of Curie point in the martensite phase.
-The temperatures below 125 K, a glassy phase, may be present, which might lead to the existence of the Exchange Bias (EB) effect \cite{Ghosh_jap16}.
-However, we are not discussing EB in detail in this report.
+The temperature-dependent field cooled cooling (FCC), and zero-field cooled (ZFC) magnetization of the material are recorded under 100 Oe fields [Fig. \ref{MT_RT}].
+Figure \ref{MT_RT} shows a magnetic transformation near 270 K, the ferro-para transition at Curie temperature (TCA) in the austenite phase.
+Around T = 200 K, the magnetization of the sample rapidly decreases on cooling.
+The material transforms from a highly magnetic cubic austenite structure to a weakly magnetic tetragonal martensite structure.
+A thermal hysteresis associated with this transition has been observed both in magnetic and transport measurements.
+The transition is recognized as a first-order magneto-structural transition.
+Below this temperature, the magnetization again increases due to the presence of a Curie point in the martensite phase.
+A temperature below 125 K, a glassy phase may exist, which might show the effect of the Exchange Bias \cite{Ghosh_jap16}.